elaforge/karya/doc/overview.md

 sequencer.
 It's purely a sequencer, so it doesn't deal with actual audio at all.
 It doesn't record audio, host VSTs, or produce any kind of sound.
 It produces MIDI (there is also a Lilypond backend) and relies on external synthesizers to turn that into sound.
-There is some limited integration with DAWs so you can combine recorded audio and written score, but Karya is oriented around score writing, not audio.
+It can sync with DAWs using MTC and MMC so you can combine recorded audio and written score.

 It uses its own score format.
 It's visually similar to a tracker ([Renoise](http://www.renoise.com) is a modern example), and the editing style